cho2ji/cho2ji/README.md

 ### I'm ...

-Starting Master's in Industrial Engineering program in *Yonsei University* from 2022 Fall semester.
+Studying for a Master's degree in Industrial Engineering in *Yonsei University*.

 Interested in tech industry generally, Data Science, Data Engineering, and how technology and data can bring about change.